bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 - **Currency:** a price list can contain records for multiple currencies.
-If a multi-currency price list record is available on BigCommerce, the customer group/channel uses the corresponding record for a particular currency.
-BigCommerce performs currency conversion when a price record is missing an entry for a specific currency.
+If you use a transactional currency, the customer group or channel will use price records in that currency.
+If a multi-currency price list is unavailable, BigCommerce auto converts the catalog price.
+The customer group or channel uses price records in the default currency and performs a currency conversion for display-only currencies.

 <!--